Tang Shu Shuen: Family background

+Career Highlights

 Tang's best-known films are her first two, The Arch (1968) and China Behind (1974).
 The first film looks at the subjugation of women and their sexuality in a traditional village through the story of a widow's unconsummated passion for a male houseguest.
 The second follows the harrowing journey of a group of college students trying to cross illegally into Hong Kong from a China torn by the Cultural Revolution.

 The bleak portrait in China Behind of both communist China and capitalist Hong Kong brought upon it a thirteen-year ban by the British colonial authorities.
 In addition to their provocative themes, both films used stylistic devices, such as freeze-frames and expressionistic color, possibly inspired by the European art cinema of the 1960s.

 Tang made two more, less noted, films, Sup Sap Bup Dup (1975) and The Hong Kong Tycoon (1979).
 She also launched the territory's first serious film journal, Close-Up, in 1976.
-It stopped publishing in 1979 (Bordwell, 2000).
+It stopped publishing in 1979 (Bordwell, 2000), having published a total of sixty-six issues..
+This magazine gave birth to the later "City Entertainment Magazine" (電影雙周刊) and served as one of the leading platforms for the Hong Kong New Wave cinema movement.

 She ceased filmmaking and emigrated to the United States in 1979, becoming a respected restaurateur in Los Angeles.
 Many critics, however, see her influence in the so-called Hong Kong New Wave of edgy, groundbreaking young filmmakers in the late '70s and early '80s.

+In 1981, she served as screenwriter and producer for "Peking Encounter," a Sino-American collaborative TV film, and traveled with the production team to Beijing for filming.

+In 2012, Tang produced and wrote the English-language musical "I, Ching," which was produced by Hong Kong theater company Theatre Space and performed in Los Angeles.

+"Filming Margins: Tang Shu Shuen, a Forgotten Hong Kong Woman Director" examines the work of Hong Kong filmmaker Tang Shu Shuen.
+The book analyzes why Tang's films have been marginalized in film historiography and discusses themes of gender discrimination and the tension between commercial and artistic cinema in Hong Kong's film industry.
+The author argues that Tang occupies an important yet systematically overlooked position in Hong Kong cinema history.